bertugarangou/mc-admin2/README.md

     0 0 * * * /home/minecraft/tools/removeOldLogs.sh >/dev/null 2>&1
     ```
     When writting this instructions, I am not use why I added the `>/dev/null`, I compeltely forgot.
 The `2>&1` is to include errors on the cast.
 I also forgot why I had to cast/echo the result to null.
+    (make sure the file is owned by minecraft user and +x permission)

 Don't forget to give server.jar ownershipt and execution permissions after every update.